DeeNewcum/dotfiles/README.md

 ## Machine-specific overrides — via source ##

 One way to have local machine-specific settings that override the global repository settings is to use the 'source' feature available in some file types.
-For example, ~/.bashrc:
+For example, ~/.bashrc can contain:

     # Pull in the global settings
     [ -f ~/dotfiles/.bashrc ] && source ~/dotfiles/.bashrc